 5. Tax-Loss Harvesting

 An actual strategy that can be applied during market corrections is tax-loss harvesting.
 A well-diversified portfolio will likely have losses in particular asset classes during any given year, especially in the midst of a 10% market decline.
 It can be advantageous from a tax planning perspective to sell the security with a loss and use that loss to offset capital gains.
 Ultimately reducing your overall tax liability.
-Any losses not used to offset capital gains during the year are carried over indefinitely.
-Therefore you can use them in the impending years where the market and your investments have large gains!
+Any losses not used to offset capital gains during the year are carried over indefinitely after the first $3,000 are used to reduce your ordinary income.
+Therefore you can use them in the impending years when the market and your investments have large gains!

 The key with tax-loss harvesting is to ensure you don’t buy back the security or a similar security within 31 days.
 Doing so will enact the “wash-sale” rule, negating the tax loss benefits that you’ve “captured”.
 Instead, wait 32 days and re-purchase the security if it’s still a key part of your long-term asset allocation.